-Rochford and Southend Airport and Environs Action Plan Forum
+Rochford and Southend Airport and Environs Joint Area Action Plan Forum

-3.9 This Forum makes recommendations to each Council on the preparation and adoption of an Airport and Environs Action Plan.
-It is suggested that one of the four appointees be the Portfolio Holder for Planning and Transportation.
+3.9 This Forum makes recommendations to each Council on the preparation and adoption of the Joint Area Action Plan for the airport and its environs.
+It would be appropriate for current appointee arrangements to be retained - the Portfolio Holder for Planning and Transportation and the three Rochford Ward Members (each with a substitute).